whp22/VitaSi-A-real-time-contactless-vital-signs-estimation-system/README.md

 This is the official implementation of paper:["VitaSi: A real-time contactless vital signs estimation system"](https://www.sciencedirect.com/science/article/abs/pii/S0045790621003591)

 # System Overview
-The inputs are RGB frames from an exercise video.
-The whole system is mainly composed of 4 parts: MSPN 2D human pose estimation model, joint location calculation, heatmap processing and the multitask model for exercise recognition & counting.

 ![](/images/system.JPG)

 # Multitask Model